Noise Levels in Dyker Heights, Brooklyn, NY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 26,470 Dyker Heights residents, or 79.8%, live above that level.
 By land area, 80.4% of Dyker Heights is above 55 dBA.

 Average noise levels for Dyker Heights residents, grouped by direction from the center of Dyker Heights.
-Northern Dyker Heights carries the highest population-weighted average; Eastern Dyker Heights carries the lowest.
-Just 70% of residents in Eastern Dyker Heights live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Northern Dyker Heights.
+The highest population-weighted average is in northwestern Dyker Heights; the lowest is in southeastern Dyker Heights, where just 77% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Normal conversation an arm’s length away